-The problem is the way he was installed into the attraction made him almost impossible to reach and service when he needed maintenance.
-That’s why Imagineers later installed a strobe light to give the impression the Yeti is moving, even though he isn’t.
+For now, that’s why Imagineers installed a strobe light to give the impression the Yeti is moving, even though he isn’t.
 Disney has since learned from their mistake with the Yeti and for example with the Shaman of Songs AA figure on the Na’vi River Journey, they installed it on a moveable track which allows easy access to the figure any time maintenance needs to be done.

 The only way to fix the Yeti is to close down Expedition Everest for a lengthy refurbishment where he can be accessed and worked on.
-Up until recently that seemed impossible due to the attraction’s huge popularity.
-However with Flight of Passage now holding the title of the Animal Kingdom’s most popular ride, it may doable.
+Up until recently, that seemed impossible due to the attraction’s huge popularity.
+However with Flight of Passage now holding the title of the Animal Kingdom’s most popular ride, it may do-able eventually.

 I want to know what you think about Disney fixing the Yeti Animatronic on Expedition Everest